-The TEAS exam for nursing is a standardized admission test that is developed and administered by the Assessment Technologies Institute (ATI).
+The TEAS test is a standardized admission test that is developed and administered by the Assessment Technologies Institute (ATI).
 It tests a student’s readiness for advanced programs in the health sciences, primarily nursing, and is often part of the complete application process for getting into nursing school.

 What Is The Purpose Of The TEAS Exam?

-A good score on the TEAS indicates that you have the academic proficiency necessary to do well in nursing school and increases your chances of getting into a good nursing program.
+A good score on the TEAS indicates that you have the academic proficiency necessary to do well in nursing and increases your chances of getting into a good program.

 Not all nursing schools require applicants to take the TEAS exam.
-However, if the exam is not mandatory for admission, it’s still advisable to take the test before applying to any nursing program.
-A good TEAS score can give you a competitive edge and boost your chances of admission.
+However, even if the exam is not mandatory for admission to your desired school, it’s still advisable to take the test before applying.
+A strong TEAS score can give you a competitive edge and boost your chances of admission.

 What Is On The TEAS Exam For Nursing?

-The TEAS exam covers four academic areas – Math, Reading, Science, and English.
+The TEAS exam covers four academic areas – Math, Reading, Science, and English and Language Usage.
 It uses a multiple-choice format, offering four potential answers to each question.
-Each subject paper is administered separately and has its own time limit and scores.
+Each subject is administered separately and has its own time limit and scores.

-The TEAS exam has 170 questions, which includes 20 unscored pre-test questions that must be completed within 209 minutes.
+The TEAS test has 170 questions, which includes 20 unscored pre-test questions that must be completed within 3.5 hours.

 Each section breaks out as follows: